 External forces have impacted many contractors’ ways of operating recently and for lots of us, that means working from home.
-While the service we deliver may be very similar, the taxable expenses are likely to have changed.
-With this in mind, it’s important to know what you can claim and how to go about it.
+While the service we deliver may be very similar, the taxable business expenses are likely to have changed.
+With this in mind, it’s important to know what contractor expenses you can claim and how to go about it.

-Expenses you can claim when working from home
+Business expenses you can claim when working from home

 Working from home because of Covid-19

 If you would usually be working on a client site, but have been conducting your business from your own house as a result of COVID-19 restrictions, you are likely to be able to claim tax relief on a number of things.
 These include everything from office furniture and computer software to internet access and rent.

 Be prepared to be questioned by HMRC about whether purchases are viable business expenses or items that represent significant personal usage.
 In order to claim tax relief on them you must be able to demonstrate they have a business function and aren’t for personal use.

 If you make a lot of business calls it’s worth installing a second line or taking out a business mobile phone contract.
 That’s because any business calls you make from your personal phone would have to be itemised to be claimed back, which is a time-consuming process.
 Installing a new line and paying for it from a business bank account makes claiming contractor expenses on it much more straightforward.

 Similarly, it’s unlikely HMRC will offer tax relief on your internet bills if you only have one connection at home.
 Install a second internet connection in your company’s name and pay for it with your business bank account to show it’s for work use and you’ll be able to make a claim.